[Editor’s note: This story was previously published in April 2019. It has since been updated and republished.]

 Source: swong95765 via Flickr (Modified)

-Looking toward future growth, CVX is expecting to see its production rise to nearly 3 million barrels per day over the next 10 years.
+Looking toward future growth, CVX is expecting to see its production rise to nearly three million barrels per day over the next 10 years.
 That figure takes into account Chevron’s anticipated shale and capital projects as well as the firm’s cost-cutting measures, which significantly reduced the firm’s exploration potential.
-However, Chevron has two major projects coming online, Wheatstone and Gorgon, which are seen increasing the firm’s output by hundreds of thousands of barrels per day.

 The firm’s $200 billion market cap makes it one of the largest companies in the U.S. and a solid pick in the oil and gas sector.
 CVX offers stability and income growth, both of which will be useful to investors in their 20s.